What can you do to improve sales conversions? How can you make more sales?

 You should install SSL encryption on your site.
 This means the padlock displays in the browser bar, showing that you’re “secure” and safe to browse.
 Along with SSL is the ability to accept payments — so while you’re at it, offer a variety of payment methods to suit the majority of customers.

-Before you sell anything online, you’ll need to learn about the best shopping cart website plugins.
+Before you sell anything online, educate yourself about the best shopping cart website plugins.

 Then there’s reviews.
 I don’t just mean positive reviews that you show.
 I mean external websites reviewing your products and recommending them.
 You need customers to say good things outside of your site.
 So your outreach is important.